palazzem/ha-econnect-alarm/README.md

 - Username: is your username to access Elmo/IESS via web or app.
 - Password: is your password to access Elmo/IESS via web or app.
 - System: pick the brand of alarm system you are using.
-- Domain name (optional): domain used to access your login page via web.
-For instance, if you access to `https://connect.elmospa.com/vendor/`, you must set the domain to `vendor`.
-In case you don't have a vendor defined, set it to `default`.
+- Domain name: domain used to access your login page via web.
+If you access to `https://connect.elmospa.com/vendor/`, you must set the domain to `vendor`.
+In case you don't have a vendor defined, leave it to `default`.

 ### Options